Back To CourseBasics of Astronomy

 Quantum physics, otherwise known as quantum mechanics, encompasses the physical laws that explain the behavior of the universe on the tiniest scales.
 On those scales, things work very differently.
-Something can be both a particle and a wave, called wave-particle duality, and particles are described by probabilities - the position, velocity and mass of a particle is not certain or constant.
+Something can be both a particle and a wave, called a wave-particle duality, and particles are described by probabilities - the position, velocity and mass of a particle is not certain or constant.
 When you measure the position of a particle accurately, you become less and less certain about its velocity, called the Heisenberg Uncertainty Principle.

 When you apply these principles on a larger scale, they don't seem to make sense - a cat sealed in a box can be dead and alive simultaneously, and you have the ability to walk through walls.
 Philosophically, people have concerns that there is something we're missing that will bridge the gap between the tiny and the large.

 Quantum mechanics might be weird, but it explains a lot about the universe and is good at making accurate predictions.
 We've used it to develop all kinds of technologies, including computers, flat-screen televisions and sensors in digital cameras.

 Quantum physics: also known as quantum mechanics; a body of work in physics that seems to explain the universe on a tiny scale

 Wave function: an equation that describes the probability of a quantity having a certain value